blacktop/ipsw/www/sql/SUPABASE-SECURITY.md

 ## Summary

 With these RLS policies in place:
-- ✅ Anonymous users can READ all entitlement data
+- ✅ Browser clients can READ all entitlement data
-- ❌ Anonymous users CANNOT write, update, or delete any data
+- ❌ Browser clients CANNOT write, update, or delete any data
-- ✅ Your service role key can still perform all operations
+- ✅ Your GitHub Actions writer role can still update the entitlement tables
 - ✅ The anon key is safe to include in client-side code